nggit/httpout/README.md

 - `wait()` , runs a coroutine and wait until done
 - `__main__`, a reference to your main route, available across your submodule imports
 - `__server__`, a dict object containing basic HTTP request information and etc.

+## Security
+It's important to note that httpout only focuses on request security;
+to ensure that [path traversal](https://en.wikipedia.org/wiki/Directory_traversal_attack) through the URL never happens.

+httpout will never validate the script you write, you can still access objects like `os`, `eval()`, `open()`, even traversal out of the document root.
+So this stage is your responsibility.

+FYI, PHP used to have something called [Safe Mode](https://web.archive.org/web/20201014032613/https://www.php.net/manual/en/features.safe-mode.php), but it was deemed *architecturally incorrect*, so they removed it.

+> The PHP safe mode is an attempt to solve the shared-server security problem.
+> It is architecturally incorrect to try to solve this problem at the PHP level,
+> but since the alternatives at the web server and OS levels aren't very realistic,
+> many people, especially ISP's, use safe mode for now.

 ## License
 MIT License